 If you wish to grow your creative business as a photographer or a visual artist, an eCommerce store should always lie at the center of all your marketing strategies.
 This is because eCommerce websites have now become an integral part of the way we live, consume and earn our livelihood.

 A well-designed eCommerce website will have more than just a home gallery, a Bio and a Blog.
 It will also have accessible store listings with convincing descriptions, comprehensive product photographs, related product sections, and floating carts for swift checkout.
+Learn how to design your website now.
+Here is an example of best ecommerce website templates you can check.

 On the other hand, photographers with thousands of images to show are better served by eCommerce enabled galleries.
 Photo buyers get a better presentation with a common cart displaying different resolutions/sizes/mediums for digital downloads or prints.
+Learn more about ecommerce website design.

 Larger than life sports portraits and telephoto zooms of on-field action are the running themes that dominate Sarah Crabill’s online portfolio.
 Arkansas based Sarah Crabill is a sports fan and photojournalist par excellence.